Xyce/Xyce/INSTALL.md

 ```
 See the [Xyce/ADMS Users
 Guide](https://xyce.sandia.gov/documentation/XyceADMSGuide.html) for more
 information on running Xyce/ADMS.
-(At the moment, the CMake support for the
+The CMake support for the plugin capability
-plugin capability is considered beta.)
+is still being developed.
+As such, there are some differences from the website:
+- The "toys" example is installed in `/path/to/install/share/examples/toys`.
+- The `buildxyceplugin.sh` script requires the absolute path to the `.va`
+  files.
+- The name of the plugin file can vary by system (e.g., on a Mac, the "toys"
+  library will be called, "libtoys.dylib", not "toys.so").

 ## Uninstalling Xyce